-History, philosophy, and ethical considerations of criminal justice, the nature and impact of crime; and an overview of the criminal justice system, including law enforcement and court procedures.

-Lecture Hrs. = 3.
-Lab Hrs. = 0 Prerequisite: ENRD 401 or equivalent
+This course provides a historical and philosophical overview of the American criminal justice system, including the nature, extent, and impact of crime; criminal law; and justice agencies and processes.
+Lecture Hrs. = 3, Lab Hrs. = 0 Prerequisite: ENRD 401 or equivalent

-CRIJ 1306Ω - Court Systems and Practices
+CRIJ 1306 Ω - Court Systems and Practices